Azure/BatchSparkScoringPredictiveMaintenance/README.md

 ## Azure Databricks

-This example is designed to run on Azure Databricks.
+This example is designed to run on [Azure Databricks](https://azure.microsoft.com/en-us/services/databricks/) .
 You can provision the service through the Azure portal at:

 https://ms.portal.azure.com/#create/Microsoft.Databricks

 If this link does not get you to create an Azure databricks service, you can search for `databricks` in the https://portal.azure.com.

-This example will run on the Standard pricing tier.
+This example will run on the `Standard pricing tier`.
+See https://azure.microsoft.com/en-us/pricing/details/databricks/ for information on different pricing tiers.

+See https://docs.azuredatabricks.net/getting-started/index.html for detailed documentation on using Azure Databricks.

 ## Databricks cluster